 The wiper control is now on a button on the right side.
 A light touch performs a single swipe.
 Fully press the button to spray washer fluid.
 Whenever the wiper button is activated, the display also shows the current setting and you can use the scroll wheel to change the setting from Off, Auto, or 4 various fixed settings.

 The default operation of the right scroll wheel is for Autopilot.
 There is an indicator between the horn and wiper button that is illuminated when the scroll wheel is in the default Autopilot mode.
 There are options from the control panel as to how Autopilot and/or cruse control is activated.
 With single or double press, the right scroll wheel activates Autopilot and a second press deactivates it.
 Speed is adjusted up or down by rotating the scroll wheel up and down.
 See the manual for complete details and options.

 Steering Wheel Position Stalk

-To change the depth and height of the steering wheel – go to Controls, and select the mirrors icon.
+To change the depth and height of the steering wheel – go to Controls, and select the steering icon.
 The left scroll wheel controls the steering wheel position.
 Shift the scroll wheel to the left or right for the position in or out.
 Use the scroll wheel up/down to set the position of the steering wheel up or down.

 When ordering a new Model S or Model Y, you can select if you prefer the old-style round steering wheel or the new yoke style.
 There is no cost for either selection.